 Indonesia street protests reignite over controversial labour law

-The renewed protests on Tuesday come after police detained thousands of people last week as demonstrators in Jakarta clashed with officers, hurling rocks and bottles and setting alight bus shelters.
-Labour unions plan to challenge the constitutionality of the legislation they say was hurried into law under opaque circumstances.
+The renewed protests on Tuesday come after police detained thousands of people last week as demonstrators in Jakarta clashed with officers, hurling rocks and bottles, and setting alight bus shelters.
+Labour unions plan to challenge the constitutionality of the legislation which they say was hurried into law under opaque circumstances.

-For Mr Joko, popularly known as Jokowi, the law's passage without the support of powerful unions shows a determination to hasten key reforms at the heart of his economy-focused policy agenda, even if it risks stoking already simmering discontent.
+For Jokowi, as he is popularly known, the law's passage without the support of powerful unions shows a determination to hasten key reforms at the heart of his economy-focused policy agenda, even if it risks stoking already simmering discontent.

-"Since his re-election, Jokowi has been in a rush to pursue reforms that he thinks will boost growth, but the backlash against the omnibus law shows the risks of this approach," said Ben Bland, director of Lowy Institute's Southeast Asia program.
-"Governance reform is a complex, long term process."

 Your feedback is important to us